How It Works

 03

-Quote behavior is turned into a readable pressure map instead of raw tape noise.
+Spot FX behavior is turned into a readable pressure map instead of raw quote noise.

 04